2012-2013 Undergraduate & Graduate Catalog

 - Maintain a minimum 3.0 cumulative GVSU grade point average

-- Complete and pass a minimum of two-thirds of all GVSU credit hours attempted
+- Complete and pass a minimum of two-thirds of all GVSU and transfer graduate collegiate credit hours attempted

 - Complete all degree requirements within 150 percent of the minimum number of credit hours required to graduate (based on 120 credits for doctoral students)